Chickweed Stellaria media Greater Stitchwort S. holostea

 Chickweed is an annual, a bright green lush plant growing on cultivated rich soils.
 A single line of hair (good ID point) runs the full length of the stem where it acts as a gulley to collect dew for times of drought.
 The name chickweed comes from the fact it can be used as food for chickens, goslings and other caged birds.

-The latin word ‘holostea’ which is applied to greater stitchwort actually means ‘whole bone’ and as it is brittle stemmed it may be interpreted as a cure for brittle bones according to the doctrine of signatures ( a very old belief system that a plant has signature – a way of displaying its medicinal use often through a physical characteristic).
+The latin word ‘holostea’ which is applied to greater stitchwort actually means ‘whole bone’ and the plant is brittle stemmed it may be interpreted as a cure for brittle bones according to the doctrine of signatures ( a very old belief system that a plant has signature – a way of displaying its medicinal use often through a physical characteristic).
 However there is no evidence to confirm this is true.

 Greater stitchwort’s Welsh name tells us its used as a herb for shingles.
 The plant is especially used for this complaint when mixed with wood sage and navelwort.